prof. Fulvio Delle Donne

 I am the President of the European Center for Studies on Aragonese Humanism and Renaissance - CESURA, and the Director of the connected International Interuniversity Center.
 I am Membre acadèmic corresponent a l’estranger (elected) of the Reial Acadèmia de Bones Lletres de Barcelona; Member of the Commission d’admission des membres de l'École française de Rome; Membre associé of the LaMOP - Laboratoire de Médiévistique occidentale de Paris (Université Paris 1 Panthéon-Sorbonne).

-I am also the President of the Association for the Latin Middle Ages and Humanism (CoMUL), of the Scientific Committee for the project aimed at improving and enhancing the accessibility of Castel del Monte, the Scientific Director of the Festival “Federico II - Stupor Mundi”, and of the “Fantastico Medioevo” project.
+I am also the President of the National Academic Association for the Latin Middle Ages and Humanism (CoMUL), of the Scientific Committee for the project aimed at improving and enhancing the accessibility of Castel del Monte, the Scientific Director of the Festival “Federico II - Stupor Mundi”, and of the “Fantastico Medioevo” project.

 I have been, among other roles, a Member of the Organizing Committee for the celebrations of the Eighth Centenary of the Foundation of the University of Naples “Federico II”, for which I served as the referent on the figure of Frederick II.